aws-samples/sagemaker-distributed-training-workshop/14_torchtitan/README.md

 This directory contains notebooks and resources showcasing how to pre-train LLama 3 models with torchtitan on Amazon SageMaker.

-[torchtitan](https://github.com/pytorch/torchtitan/tree/main)is a reference architecture for large-scale LLM training using native PyTorch.
+[torchtitan](https://github.com/pytorch/torchtitan/tree/main) is a reference architecture for large-scale LLM training using native PyTorch.
 It aims to showcase PyTorch’s latest distributed training features in a clean, minimal code base.
 The library is designed to be simple to understand, use, and extend for different training purposes, with minimal changes required to the model code when applying various parallel processing techniques.

 In this sample, we showcase how the torchtitan library accelerates and simplifies the pre-training of Meta Llama 3-like model architectures.
 We showcase the key features and capabilities of torchtitan such as FSDP2, torch.compile integration, and FP8 support that optimize the training efficiency.
 We pre-train a Meta Llama 3 8B model architecture using torchtitan on Amazon SageMaker on p5.48xlarge instances, each equipped with 8 Nvidia H100 GPUs